 Once Eseutil download is completed, you can execute it to avail the aforementioned benefits.
 While downloading Eseutil from an external source then makes sure that you download Eseutil similar to the version of Exchange Server you have.
 For example, if you have Exchange Server 2007 then download Eseutil of Exchange Server 2007 else you may not get the desired result from it.

-Exchange Recovery Tool is an apt solution for repairing the corrupt Priv1.edb, Pub1.edb, and .stm files.
+Exchange Recovery software is an apt solution for repairing the corrupt Priv1.edb, Pub1.edb, and .stm files.
 Version of MS Exchange Server does not matter because the software supports all versions of MS Exchange Server and their database files.
 The software can be installed on any versions of Windows operating system to repair corrupt EDB file.
 In addition to this, the software has been configured to facilitate the migration of recovered EDB database straight way to the Live Exchange Server.